easylearningscores/DGODE_ood/README.md

 ```python
 python main.py --data_path /Dataset/NavierStokes_V1e-5_N1200_T20.mat --num_epochs 100 --batch_size 20
 ```

+4. About Loss function
+we also add rescaled different loss objectives.
 ## Citation

 If you are interested in our repository or our paper, please cite the following paper: